jorgeteixe/corunatech/README.md

 # corunatech

+Prototype for the CoruñaTech community aggregator website.

+## roadmap

-- [ ] Add meta image in public/meta.png
+- [ ] Add meta image in `public/meta.png`.
+- [ ] Update site and base in `astro.config.js` and update references.